Tina404/mean-wifinder/README.md

 cd app_public/
 ng serve
 # check it out at http://localhost:4200/
 # ng serve is perfect for dev env.
-It restart automatically when you make code changes.
+It will rebuild your app automatically when you make code changes.
 # when it comes to building the final version, you use:
-ng build
+ng build # this will output the built files in dist/ folder, which will be whipped out when ng serve rebuild as you make code changes. ng build --prod --output-path build  # use this to change the ouput path to build/ folder to avoid ng serve deleting the built files.

 ng g c home-list # angular generate component ng generate pipe distance # angular generate a custom pipe named distance